tomkidumbuyo/python-google-fonts-installer/README.md

-# Google Fonts Files installer for windows
+# Google Fonts Files installer for windows using python

 This project contains the binary font files served by Google Fonts: https://fonts.google.com, to install this project you python in your system. then run the following commands.